amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 Good Morning
 ```

-In Listing 1.1, we have an inner function `day_based_greeting` inside the function `say_hello`.
+We have an inner function `day_based_greeting` inside the function `say_hello`.
 The variable `hour` is accessible to `day_based_greeting` but `greeting` isn't accessible to the `say_hello` function.
 In essence all variables, including parameters passed to the outer function are accessible to the inner function without being explicitedly passed to it.

 ## Introduction to Decorators

 What if we wanted this kind of greeting whenever we want to say hello and whenever we want to bid farewell.
-We could just move our function out and call it from another function say `bid_farewell()`.What if we wanted to be sure, whoever we wanted to say hello to was a registered user, we would need some functions to run before, we run our `say_hello` before we run our `day_based_greeting`.
+We could just move our function out and call it from another function say `bid_farewell()`.
+What if we wanted to be sure, whoever we wanted to say hello to was a registered user, we would need some functions to run before, we run our `say_hello` before we run our `day_based_greeting`.

 ```python
 from datetime import datetime